kaorun55/RealSense-ROS/realsense_dist/2.3/doc/RealSense-ROS-R200-nodelet.md

 In the package folder you will find ```r200_install``` folder.

-Un-pack and follow the ReadMe file in order to install the R200 driver and API.

-* The provided patch_ubuntu_uvc.sh has some changes to the script in the packed files that works with Ubuntu 14.04. !!
-Use this file instead in this case.

-In the ```ds_dependencies.txt``` you will find instructions how to download other dependences if you don’t have them already.
+run the install.sh script.

-After installation is complete, restart your machine and run ```[unpacked folder]/Bin/DSSimpleCaptureGL``` app in order to test.
-You should see the depth and color streams in separate windows.
+After installation is complete, restart your machine and run ```[unpacked folder]/Bin/DSReadCameraInfo``` app in order to test.
+You should see some information about the camera (serial number, firmware version, etc.)

 #### Getting the nodelet to work